j4321/juliette.monsel/docs/fr/_sources/Research.rst.txt

 These devices combine electronic transport and mechanical degrees of freedom which makes them a very promising platform for thermodynamics.
 Charge or spin qubits can be created inside the nanotube, making these devices similar to hybrid optomechanical systems.

-I am taking part in the `FQxI-funded <https://fqxi.org/programs/zenith-grants/>`_ project Nanomechanics in the solid-state for quantum information thermodynamics led by ´Natalia Ares <https://www.natalia-ares.com/>`_ (Oxford University, UK).
+I am taking part in the `FQxI-funded <https://fqxi.org/programs/zenith-grants/>`_ project Nanomechanics in the solid-state for quantum information thermodynamics led by `Natalia Ares <https://www.natalia-ares.com/>`_ (Oxford University, UK).

 - *Ultrastrong coupling between electron tunnelling and mechanical motion* --  `Phys.
 Rev. Research 4, 043168  (2022) <https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.4.043168>`_